radareorg/blog/content/posts/default-analysis.md

 If you are used to this old-fashioned, lazy workflow, you will probably not going to switch to radare2 as your main tool.

-But you can just load r2 with the `-A` flag to get some default analysis done at start time.
+But you can just load r2 with the `-A` flag to get some default analysis done at start time, or just `echo aa > ~/.config/radare2/radare2rc`.
 But again, this will be probably a loss of time if you are an experienced reverse engineer.

 We are not closing the door to perform a full analysis of the binary, but I just think that it's something that shouldn't be done by default and at start.